 It takes courage to recognize self-limiting beliefs

-Sometimes our worst enemy exists only in our minds:
+Sometimes your worst enemy exists only in your minds:

 There are certain limiting attitudes and beliefs that we carry within us from our childhood or that are inherited from other people which can lead us to believe thoughts like “I don’t know how” or “I can’t”.

-- Sometimes, low self-esteem can take away the courage we need to start ignoring the people, situations, and things that cause us harm rather than bring happiness.
+- Sometimes, low self-esteem can take away the courage you need to start ignoring the people, situations, and things that cause you harm rather than bring happiness.

-These are just several small examples, that when they accumulate, can become a central theme in our lives, making us subject to what others will say over your own desires.
+These are just several small examples, that when they accumulate, can become a central theme in your life, making yourself subject to what others will say over your own desires.
 And that isn’t right!

 Learning to ignore the things that don’t really matter is also the art of personal courage.
-It’s the conviction that in order to be happy, we need to take the plunge and just say “NO.”
+It’s the conviction that in order to be happy, you will need to take the plunge and just say “NO.”